In Kampala, the bustling capital of Uganda, 80% of girls say they don’t feel safe living in the city.

 Through workshops, community dialogues and awareness-raising campaigns, men and boys are learning to stand up for girls’ safety, not hinder it.

-Meet 3 young men who used to think harassment was ‘normal’ and see how the Safer Cities program is encouraging them and many others to change their attitudes and champion gender equality.
+Meet 3 young men who used to think harassment was ‘normal’ and see how the Safer Cities program is encouraging them and many others to Defy Normal and champion gender equality.

 Eric, 24, lives with his wife and 9-year-old son in a congested community with lots of gangs and a high crime rate.
 It’s an unsafe place for everyone, and many girls and women rely on motorcycle taxis (boda bodas) to get them around safely.